rhblind/drf-haystack/README.md

 from drf_haystack.serializers import HaystackSerializer from drf_haystack.viewsets import HaystackViewSet

-from myapp.search_indexes import PersonIndex  # BYOI™ (Bring Your Own Index)
+from myapp.search_indexes import PersonIndex  # You would define this Index normally as per Haystack's documentation

 # Serializer
 class PersonSearchSerializer(HaystackSerializer):